Hoosiers’ Income Lagging for Decades

 Holcomb declined to characterize that as “a lot” of tax and fee hikes.
 He instead was quick to insist, “I’m very comfortable with paying for what we need.

 Of course, everyone heard about the gasoline tax increased to pay for roads, but not everyone was told the truth about it.
-For decades, roughly 20% of the gas tax was going towards roads with the remaining being deposited into the general fund.
-Thus, the money for our roads was insufficient to properly maintain our roads, yet alone improve them.
-However, we did amass a $2 billion surplus in the general fund for “emergencies” or a “rainy day”.
+For decades, roughly 20% of the gas tax was going towards roads, with the remaining being deposited into the general fund.
+Thus, the money for our roads was insufficient to maintain our roads, let alone improve them properly.
+However, we amass a $2 billion surplus in the general fund for “emergencies” or a “rainy day.”
 Some Hoosiers want to applaud the conservatism, but they are grossly misinformed.

-Economists in Indiana are free market advocates or cheerleaders for the “efficient private sector markets.”
-The Hoosier state was sold out a long time ago to outside interests and workers have suffered the most.
-Morton Marcus, a former IU economist has stood by workers while most have sold you out.
+Economists in Indiana are free-market advocates or cheerleaders for the “efficient private sector markets.”
+But, unfortunately, the Hoosier state was sold out ago to outside interests, and workers have suffered the most.
+Morton Marcus, a former IU economist, has stood by workers while most have sold you out.

 Morton recently shared a spreadsheet compiled by the U.S. Bureau of Economic Analysis regarding compensation or wage growth for the U.S., Indiana, and individual counties from 2001 to 2015.
 How did Indiana fare?

 The average worker in the U.S. saw their wages grow by 2.89%, while Hoosiers wages only grew 2.47%, so we lagged the country’s average.
 Morton and his guest break it down for us:

 We talk about jobs and more jobs, but in this young century, the average compensation of Hoosier employees has grown by 2.5 percent a year while the nation has advanced by 2.9 percent annually.

 We’re supposed to get excited about a 0.4 percent deficit in our annual growth of compensation?